The Autumn 2024 Spanish D.A.N.A floods

 It is estimated that seventy-seven thousand houses have been damaged with the suburbs of Xirivella worst hit with 11.792 homes, followed by Paiporta with 11,644 homes and the city of Valencia with 7,870 homes.
 That is to say that many families have lost all their worldly possessions and have homes that have no working bathroom, kitchen, electricity or running water.

-As of writing, 217 victims have lost their lives and many are still reported as missing.
+As of writing, 219 victims (211 from Valencia) have lost their lives, 73 people are still reported as missing and there are 62 unidentified bodies.

 There was a lot of reporting about Valencian citizens throwing mud and other debris while shouting "murderers" at King Felipe VI and Queen Letizia of Spain.
 In fact the citizens were mostly throwing mud at Pedro Sánchez (Spanish Prime minister) and the president of Valencia, Carlos Mazón (Generalitat Valenciana) for abandoning them for 4 days in flooded neighbourhoods without any help at all.
 The king and Queen styed behind to meet the citizens while Pedro Sánchez and Carlos Mazón escaped back to their government cars and left immediately.

-- Today, 5th of November, Pedro Sánchez (Spanish Prime minister) has announced a 10,6 million Euro aid package consisting of compensation:
+- 5th of November: Pedro Sánchez (Spanish Prime minister) has announced an initial aid package of 10,6 million Euro aid package consisting of compensation:

 - 72.000 euros for cases of incapacity